 You recently wrote a book titled, Elegant Entrepreneur — tell us about that.

 Elegant Entrepreneur is the book I wish was available when I started MissNowMrs.
 It outlines the steps from evaluating your business idea to exiting that business along with elegant insights to help readers span the gaps between those steps.
 Each chapter ends with takeaways, further reading suggestions, and how it feels to be living that particular step.

 My favorite insight is to lean in for your startup to stand upright for yourself.
-I believe that working hard to get your company off the ground and making money allows women to have more control of their lives.
-As an entrepreneur you control your income, job requirements, and working hours.
+I believe that working hard to get your company off the ground and making money allows women to have more control over their lives.
+As an entrepreneur, you control your income, job requirements, and working hours.
 This control gives you more flexibility to prioritize your time with family.
-I consider my 6 year old son my “favorite startup”.
+I consider my 6-year-old son my “favorite startup”.

 What advice do you have for other women who want to start their own business?

 Talk about your business idea with many people and listen to what they have to say.
 It may be difficult, but separate you from your idea.
 You need to know the flaws in your idea and understand what your market wants before you can evaluate whether your idea is worth investing your time and money in.